|

 to the COM ports in this pool without providing a login or password. |

-Require Authenticated User - Limits access to COM ports in this pool to a list of Authenticated users and/or groups.
-When this security option is selected, the "Edit Access List" button appears.
-Clicking on this button brings up the window below:
+access to COM ports in this pool to a list of allowed users and/or groups.

-The Edit Access List allows defining users and/or groups
+The Edit Access List allows defining users and/or groups that

 When a pool password is defined in NetModem Server, the same password must be defined in each NetModem client that needs to access this pool of COM ports or modems.
 The Password prompt requires you enter a password twice, to confirm that you typed it correctly.
 After clicking OK to accept the new password, please be sure to also click "Save" to begin using this password for the pool. |